Profile

 My Typical Day:

-I wake up, have breakfast and feed my cat Lila (she is VERY cute).
-I get to work for 9am where I plan my day over a coffee and then start my lab work.
-I have lunch with my co-workers and look at my results in the afternoon.
-I go home at about 5pm.
+I wake up at 6:30am, have breakfast and feed our cat Lila 😸 I get to work for 8am where I plan my day over a coffee and then start my lab work.
+I have lunch with my co-workers at 12pm and look at my results in the afternoon.
+I go home at about 4pm.

 -